Four Methods to Backup Android SMS You'd Better Know

 Part 3: How to save Android SMS to SD card

-If you do not like to rely on cloud storage---your privacy are top secret---and would prefer to save your SMS into physical storage without slowing down your computer.
-You will also need to have a third-party software; for the purpose of this tutorial, we will be using Jihosoft Android SMS Transfer, an Android app that helps you to save SMS to SD card.
+If you do not like to rely on cloud storage---your privacy is top secret---and would prefer to save your SMS into physical storage without slowing down your computer.
+You will also need to have third-party software; for the purpose of this tutorial, we will be using Jihosoft Android SMS Transfer, an Android app that helps you to save SMS to an SD card.

 Here is how you can do so after installing the software above: